dlt-hub/dlt/docs/website/docs/tutorial/rest-api.md

 print(load_info)
 ```

-In this configuration, the `since` parameter is defined as an special incremental parameter.
+In this configuration, the `since` parameter is defined as a special incremental parameter.
 The `cursor_path` field specifies the JSON path to the field that will be used to fetch the updated data and we use the `initial_value` for the initial value for the incremental parameter.
 This value will be used in the first request to fetch the data.

 When the pipeline runs, dlt will automatically update the `since` parameter with the latest value from the response data.
 This way, you can fetch only the new or updated data from the API.